hermannpencole/nifi-swagger-client/docs/ControllerApi.md

 ControllerApi apiInstance = new ControllerApi();
 String id = "id_example"; // String | The node id.
 NodeEntity body = new NodeEntity(); // NodeEntity | The node configuration.
-The only configuration that will be honored at this endpoint is the status or primary flag. try {
+The only configuration that will be honored at this endpoint is the status. try {
     NodeEntity result = apiInstance.updateNode(id, body);
     System.out.println(result);